RHexMan/RHex/AddingPerlbrewAndPERL.md

 # Next, install the latest version of perl.
 At the terminal prompt copy and paste:
 perlbrew install perl-5.28.1

-# Make sure to have the new perl be the operative one:
+Make sure to have the new perl be the active one:

-perlbrew switch perl-5.28.1
+`perlbrew switch perl-5.28.1`

 # Check:
-perlbrew info
+`perlbrew info`

 # Finally get cpanm.
 Copy and paste:
-perlbrew install-cpanm
+`perlbrew install-cpanm`

 # Generally, for help with perlbrew, type
-perlbrew help
+`perlbrew help`